Access & Special Assistance

 To access this service check to see if the show advertises Audio Described Performance dates.
 Alternatively you can contact the Box Office or complete the online access enquiry form to make a booking.

 A guided tour of the set for blind and vision impaired patrons.
 This service is available to select shows.
-Please check to see if the show advertises Tactile Tour dates or visit the access diary.
+Please check to see if the show advertises Tactile Tour dates.
 Alternatively you can contact Canberra Ticketing if you would like to utilise this service.

 Select performances at the Canberra Theatre Centre are live captioned by The Captioning Studio for patrons who are deaf or hearing impaired.
 The on-stage dialogue is displayed in real-time on screens in the auditorium or if preferred on your own smartphone or tablet device, click here for more information.
 The Centre has a limited number of iPod Touches for loan through the cloak room.
 Seat selection for live captioning is recommended towards the front of the stage and our Box Office staff will be able to assist you with choosing a seat which ensures good viewing.